mkieblesz/local-workspace/README.md

 ### Tasks for this repo

-* add ability to specify version for repos in repolist and omit lines prepended with #
 * directory-api settings change localhost:9200 to es:9200 so its accessible from docker
 * linking by domain from within containers (can add same hosts file)
 * make proxy work for host and docker